PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: Related Work

 \section{Related Work}

 \citet{he2022towards} include a treatment of PEFT methods addressing internal architecture, modified representations, insertion form, and composition function.
-However, it oversimplified the structure of PEFT techniques and overstated the similarity between them: in the functional form, all four considered PEFT methods were treated as having the form Project down → Nonlinear/linear → Project up, but not all PEFT methods have this form (e.g.\ Prompt Tuning, (IA)\textsuperscript{3}, Tiny-Attention Adapters).
+However, to fully grasp the potential of PEFT techniques from a modular perspective, embracing a diverse range of properties that compensate for their subtle variations is essential: in the functional form, all four considered PEFT methods were treated as having the form Project down → Nonlinear/linear → Project up, but not all PEFT methods have this form (e.g.\ Prompt Tuning, (IA)\textsuperscript{3}, Tiny-Attention Adapters).
 Moreover, in terms of modified representations, the treatment confusingly treats a Transformer module that produces a hidden representation as a hidden representation in itself (i.e.\ it treats a position (Transformer module) as a hidden representation).

 Additionally, not all PEFT methods modify a hidden representation.
 In our work, we make a clear separation between the position (the Workspace in PEFT-Ref), and the modified hidden representations (input type in PEFT-Ref).
-PEFT modules can be inserted sequentially or in parallel, and their contribution to the language model is typically via a form of addition, however, not all PEFT techniques follow these composition forms.
-Thus introducing PEFT-Ref, which overcomes prior limitations and includes new characteristics.
+Also not all PEFT techniques are typically integrated with the language model solely through addition forms (e.g.\ Prompt Tuning, (IA)\textsuperscript{3}).

 \citet{pfeiffer2023modular} present a unified view of modular deep learning, focusing on four key dimensions: module implementation, routing functions, module aggregation, and module training.
 This perspective revealed connections between previously independent research threads and various applications of modular networks.
-While \citet{pfeiffer2023modular} briefly discussed some PEFT techniques under module implementation, they only used composition type to categorise them (input composition for prompt and prefix tuning, parameter composition for LoRA, function composition for Adapters).
+While \citeauthor{pfeiffer2023modular} briefly discuss some PEFT techniques under module implementation, they only use composition type to categorise them (input composition for prompt and prefix tuning, parameter composition for LoRA, function composition for Adapters).